OmegaLambda1998/BetterInputFiles.jl/doc/src/index.md

 # InputFiles.jl Documentation

 Provides consistent methods to load in input files, such as `.toml`, `.yaml`, and `.json` files.
-Also extends the functionality of these files, via pre-processing, post-processing, and macros.
+Also extends the functionality of these files, via pre-processing, and post-processing.

 Functionality provided includes:
 - Automatically add Metadata to your input